bloomreach-forge/settings-management/src/site/markdown/adding-features.md

 # Adding configuration options for custom features

-Adding or extending the configuration panels with your own Hippo CMS plugin configuration is quite easy.
+Adding or extending the configuration panels with your own BloomReach CMS plugin configuration is quite easy.
 It basically consists of three steps:

 * Create a new Maven project (or add an existing module to your project/plugin)